kevbuh/guide/README.md

     - [ ] complete implication and bi-conditional laws
     - [ ] fix idempotent bug
     - [ ] simplify AST at each step
-- [ ] boolean tree of thoughts
+- [ ] Symbolic tree of thoughts
     - [x] integrate original repo
-    - [x] Option for GPT-3.5 Turbo or Claude-3 Haiku
+    - [x] option for GPT-3.5 Turbo or Claude-3 Haiku
-    - [ ] Set up boolean task
+    - [ ] set up symbolic logic task
 - [ ] Write testcases
-- [ ] Set up experiment suite to track model performances
+- [ ] Set up experiment suite to track model performance
 - [ ] Start experimenting with how to improve ToT

 ## Example usage

 Looks like the system works for simple expressions!
-This example uses ((x and x) or (x and x)) below (output not deterministic).

 Command
 ```bash